agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 		10% + 60%x80% = 58%

-	So the total chance of pursuing a tenure track from now is
+	So the total chance of pursuing a tenure track including getting into the top 20 universities is 19%.

 		33% x 58% = 19%

 2. Non-academia jobs with rare chance of saving >400 lives

-	Success here is defined as getting into a government agency and getting the [rare chance](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) of making crazy impact (to be read as
+	Success here is defined as getting into a government agency and getting the [rare chance of making crazy impact](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) (to be read as saving 400 lives once by the rare action).
+In addition, donations are possible as a result of the job, and also advocacy.
+Getting to work at a government agency should be easier than pursuing a tenure track, which puts us at say roughly 60%.
+But being able to save an extra 400 lives [comes rarely.](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) I weigh this at
-	400 lives over a lifetime by a particular act) in addition to donations possible as a result of the job.
-Getting a government agency should be easier than pursuing a tenure track, which puts us at say roughly 60%.
-But being able to save an extra 400 lives [comes rarely.](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) I weigh this at 20%.
+	20%.
 Seems high based on what I have read, but still.
-So the total chance of pursuing an agency job with the rare chance is:
+So the total chance of pursuing an agency job with the rare chance, including getting into the top 20 universities is:

 		33% x 60% x 20% = 4%

 **Impact**

 1. Impact of being in academia

     Looking at the career reviews by [80k-hours-guide](https://80000hours.org/career-reviews/), we see that